companieshouse/ocr-api/README.md

 ### Using curl

-- To call API for TIFF, POST `http://localhost:8080/ocr-apr/api/ocr/image/tiff/extractText` passing in a file parameter as the tiff file to OCR and the "responseId" field
+- To call API for TIFF, POST `http://localhost:8080/ocr-apr/api/ocr/image/tiff/extractText` passing in a file parameter as the tiff file to OCR and the "responseId" field (optionally add a "contextId" where you want context logging to be more than the "responseId")

 Example: